Blacksocks

 Blacksocks is a European sock subscription service and online retailer.
 For an annual subscription price, customers receive three pairs of socks three times a year.
 The socks come in a limited variety of sizes and styles, with options such as calf socks, knee socks and silk cashmere socks.
 The socks are manufactured near Milan, Italy.

 The company has also expanded into a line of underwear and t-shirts, as well as offering athletic and ski socks.

 Blacksocks has 60,000 active customers, primarily in France, Germany and Switzerland, and, as of March 2009, the company maintains a growing presence in the United States.

 History

 The company was founded in 1999 by Marcel Roth and Samy Liechti as a general partnership.
-According to Liechti, he was inspired to form a sock subscription service after wearing and mismatched socks to a traditional Japanese tea ceremony for business clients.
+According to Liechti, he was inspired to form a sock subscription service after wearing mismatched socks to a traditional Japanese tea ceremony for business clients.
 In 2001, the company changed its name to Blacksocks SA, a corporation based out of Zurich.
 Roth left the company in 2005.
 By 2009, Blacksocks had delivered over one million pairs of socks to Europe.